-BIOMEDICAL ENGINEERING combines engineering, mathematics and biology to understand how the human body functions, with an ultimate goal of contributing to a more efficient, effective healthcare industry.
+Combines engineering, mathematics and biology to understand how the human body functions, with an ultimate goal of contributing to a more efficient, effective healthcare industry.
 Learn more here.

-CHEMICAL AND MATERIALS ENGINEERING provides a grounding in applied chemistry, materials characterisation, process engineering, energy and mathematical modelling, with applications in industries such as food, pharmaceuticals, and more.
+Provides a grounding in applied chemistry, materials characterisation, process engineering, energy and mathematical modelling, with applications in industries such as food, pharmaceuticals, and more.
 Learn more here.

-CIVIL ENGINEERING uses technical mathematics and science to understand infrastructure development and sustainable management, with emphasis on geomechanics, construction management, transportation, and more.
+Uses technical mathematics and science to understand infrastructure development and sustainable management, with emphasis on geomechanics, construction management, transportation, and more.
 Learn more here.

-COMPUTER SYSTEMS ENGINEERING sits within the intersection between software and hardware engineering, and is responsible for robotics, self-driving cars, advanced medical devices, industrial automation systems, smart technologies and more.
+Sits within the intersection between software and hardware engineering, and is responsible for robotics, self-driving cars, advanced medical devices, industrial automation systems, smart technologies and more.
 Learn more here.

-ELECTRICAL AND ELECTRONIC ENGINEERING is a well-established discipline that involves communications and control technology, electric power systems development and exploitation, designing and implementing signal processing devices, robotics design, modern instrumentation, and high-power electronics.
+A well-established discipline that involves communications and control technology, electric power systems development and exploitation, designing and implementing signal processing devices, robotics design, modern instrumentation, and high-power electronics.
 Learn more here.

-ENGINEERING SCIENCE applies advanced mathematics and technology to solve real-world engineering problems – at its core, it is about designing ways to model and optimise engineering systems, and covers a range of topics including fluid mechanics, operations research, industrial engineering and more.
+Applies advanced mathematics and technology to solve real-world engineering problems – at its core, it is about designing ways to model and optimise engineering systems, and covers a range of topics including fluid mechanics, operations research, industrial engineering and more.
 Learn more here.

-MECHANICAL ENGINEERING emphasises the use of analytical, design and problem-solving skills to improve the engineering systems – manufacturing, thermodynamics, and more – that shape modern society.
+Emphasises the use of analytical, design and problem-solving skills to improve the engineering systems – manufacturing, thermodynamics, and more – that shape modern society.
 Learn more here.

 A fusion of mechanical, computer, electronics and software engineering that focuses on the design, intelligence, control and programming of smart devices, robots, and intelligence systems.
 Learn more here.

-SOFTWARE ENGINEERING is integral to the foundation of many sectors of the modern economy – from small but powerful handheld devices, to massive telecommunications networks – and new needs constantly arise, be it in technical applications, or project management techniques.
+Integral to the foundation of many sectors of the modern economy – from small but powerful handheld devices, to massive telecommunications networks – and new needs constantly arise, be it in technical applications, or project management techniques.
 Learn more here.